Written by Stephanie Grunewald, PhD

+Is self-care selfish?
 Is taking care of yourself critical or conceited?

 Take the case of Tanya as an example.
 Tanya is a mother of three who eats before her children to ensure she is calm, patient, and present when it comes time to feed her children.
 She sought out counseling due to feeling depressed and ashamed because her “mommy friends” tell her that she is selfish and a poor parent; her family must always come first.
 But is self-care selfish, or something that comes at the cost of her family coming first?

 The advice of Tanya’s friends is contrary to the basic instructions provided during every airplane safety lecture: If you are traveling with a child or someone who requires assistance, secure your mask on first, and then assist the other person*.

-How does focusing on one’s emotional, physical, and mental, needs take away from others?
+How does focusing on one’s emotional, physical, and mental needs take away from others?

 To many, the second scenario is acceptable.
 Of course, you must ensure you live in order to help others.
 Why then is the first example not seen the same?
 Having met Tanya, I understand that she becomes short-tempered when she is hungry and jokingly indicates she could be featured in a Snickers commercial for her tendency to become “hangry”.

 Why is it acceptable to place our oxygen mask on first but not to eat first?
 Are both not basic needs?
 Do both not ensure we can sustain ourselves in order to care for others?

 There are a few key differentiations between self-care and selfishness:

 - Self-care is about taking care of your own feelings so you do not project them onto others.